iammarcol/iammarcol/README.md

 </p>

 # About <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">
 I am a graduate Bioinformatics for Health Science student at Universitat Pompeu Fabra.
+Previously I finished studies in Molecular Biology.
 I come from a solid scientific background with a strong interest in data analysis and machine learning.
 My main fields of interest are molecular and phenotypical evolution and structural bioinformatics.
 I'm also a huge philosophy and language enthusiast!

 ### Summary
 - 🔭 I’m currently working on **differential gene expression analysis in R**